Capital City Concerts

 Fast-forward to 1996, the year I moved to Montpelier.
 I was committed to raising my son in the Green Mountain State, but it was not easy or practical to make a living as a full-time musician.
 When I complained to my mentor Louis Moyse (a founder of the Marlboro Music Festival who was by then living in Montpelier and would later help shape Capital City Concerts) about the paucity of performing opportunities in Vermont, he said, "Invite your friends to come and play in Montpelier.
 Start your own series."
 And so in 2000, Capital City Concerts was born.

-The core of our work for two decades has been to bring some of the best classical music on the planet to Montpelier and surrounding towns to the most receptive and appreciative audience anywhere.
+The core of our work for over two decades has been to bring some of the best classical music on the planet to Montpelier and surrounding towns to the most receptive and appreciative audience anywhere.
 It's been an honor and my heart's delight to share these musical experiences with you.

 ~Karen Kevra, Artistic Director